 Lying down after meals

-Swallowing large boluses of food
+Swallowing large amounts of food at once

-Using a straw with carbonated drinks
+Using a straw

 Chewing gum and smoking – gas forms with continued chewing and with the ‘style’ of breathing that occurs with smoking